Assault Attorney in Orange County

 If you are convicted, you can expect the consequences of a permanent criminal record to affect future employment, education choices, and possibly travel and immigration status.

 Any charge for assault in Orange County, therefore, needs to be taken seriously even if you think it was trivial.
 Especially if you believe you are innocent.

-Call The Law Offices of Bryan R. Kazarian today at 855-918-4253 to discuss your case and to learn more about how we can help.
+Bryan R. Kazarian is an experienced Orange County assault lawyer.
+He will protect your rights and defend your freedom.
+Call The Law Offices of Bryan R. Kazarian today at 855-918-4253 to discuss your case and discover your legal options.

-In California, the crime of assault involves intentionally attempting to injure a person or to place them in imminent fear of bodily harm.
-(CPC 240)
+Simple assault occurs when someone intentionally attempts to injure a person or to place them in imminent fear of bodily harm.

 - Search and rescue member

 You know what assault is but it is often confused with the charge of battery.
 In fact, you may hear the term “assault and battery” used.
 The two crimes are distinct but related.

 Battery occurs when someone inflicts harmful or offensive contact on a victim.
 As you know, with assault, a victim need only be put in reasonable apprehension of harmful or offensive contact and no contact (or injury) is necessary.